marcoesposito1988/dependency_runner/README.md

 - `deprun`, a further CLI tool that, in contrast to `wldd`, is not limited by the constraint of keeping compatibility with `ldd`.
 By default, dependencies are printed as a tree for better readability.
 It supports multiple lookup path specifications and  output formats, including to a JSON file.
+It includes a DLL and symbol browser with fuzzy search integrated through skim.
 It can parse Dependency Walker's `.dwp` files, as well as Visual Studio `.vcxproj` and `.vcxproj.user` files to read the executable location, working directory and user path.
 - both tools are based on the same Rust library, which can be included in Rust